-To the extent that our financing costs are determined by reference to floating rates, such as the Secured Overnight Financing Rate, or SOFR, or a Treasury index, the amount of such costs will depend on the level and movement of interest rates.
-In response to inflationary pressures, the Federal Reserve raised benchmark overnight interest rates on multiple occasions in 2022 and 2023.
-These increases have increased borrowers' interest payments, adversely affected commercial real estate property values, and for certain of our borrowers have contributed, and may continue to contribute, to loan non-performance, modifications, defaults, foreclosures and/or property sales, which could result in us realizing losses on our investments.
-Although the Federal Reserve has indicated no further rate increases are expected in 2024, how long interest rates will remain at their current levels and the direction and extent of any future rate changes remain uncertain.

-In a period of rising interest rates, our interest expense on floating rate debt would increase, while any additional interest income we earn on our floating rate investments may be subject to caps and/or in-the-money floors that may limit the growth of our interest income until interest rates rise above such floors or loans with such floors are repaid or refinanced and may not compensate for such increase in interest expense.
-Any such increases would also increase our borrowers' interest payments and, for certain borrowers, may lead to defaults and losses to us.
+To the extent that our financing costs are determined by reference to floating rates, such as LIBOR (or any replacement rate, such as SOFR) or a Treasury index, the amount of such costs will depend on the level and movement of interest rates.
+In response to inflationary pressures, the Federal Reserve raised benchmark overnight interest rates on multiple occasions in 2022 and early 2023 and may further increase rates in 2023.
+The ultimate impact of higher market interest rates on the economy, real estate fundamentals in general, and our business is uncertain and difficult to predict.
+Any such increase could adversely affect our results of operations and financial condition as described below.
+In a period of rising interest rates, our interest expense on floating rate debt would increase, while any additional interest income we earn on our floating rate investments may be subject to caps and/or in-the-money floors that may limit the growth of our interest income until interest rates rise above such floors or loans with such floors are repaid or refinanced and may not compensate for such increases could also adversely affect commercial real estate property values.
+Similarly, in a period of defaults and losses to us.
 Such increases could also adversely affect commercial real estate property values.
-Similarly, in a period of declining interest rates, our interest income on floating rate investments would generally decrease, while any decrease in the interest we are charged on our floating rate debt may be subject to floors and may not compensate for such decrease in interest income; however, floors relating to our loan portfolio may offset some of the impact from declining rates.
-In addition, interest we are charged on our fixed rate debt would not change.
-Any such scenario could adversely affect our results of operations, interest coverage ratio and financial condition.
+Similarly, in a period of defuning interest rates, our interest income swould generally decrease, while any decrease in the interest we are charged on our floating rate debt would generally decrease, while any decrease in the enterest we are charged on our floating rate debt may be subject to floors and may not compensate for such increases could adversely affect our results of operations, interest payments.
+In addition, interest income on floating rate investments would generally decrease, while any decrease in the interest we are charged on our floating rate investments would generally decrease, would adversely affect our results of operations, interest coverage ratio and financial condition.